DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - **Authorization Mecahanisms**
     - 🍏Implicit Deny: ensures that access to an object is denied unless access has been explicitly granted to a subject. (deny by default)
     - 🍏Access Control Matrix: a table that includes subjects, objects, and assigned privileges.
+An access control matrix includes multiple objects and subjects.
+It identifies access granted to subjects (such as users) to objects (such as files)
     - 🍏Access control lists focus on objects and which subjects can access them.
+A single list of subjects for any specific object within an access control matrix is an access control list.
     - 🍏Capability Tables: Capability tables list the privileges assigned to subjects and identify the objects that subjects can access.
 It list subjects and what objects they can access.They are different from ACLs in that a capability table is focused on subjects (such as users, groups, or roles).
 In contrast, ACLs are focused on objects.
     - 🍏Constrained Interface: Applications use constrained interfaces or restricted interfaces to restrict what users can do or see based on their privileges.
     - 🍏Content-­Dependent Control: This restrict access to data based on the content within an object.
 A database view is a content-­dependent control.